Prince Rupert, British Columbia: Climate

 Summers are mild and comparatively less rainy, with an August daily mean of 13.8 C. Spring and autumn are not particularly well-defined; rainfall nevertheless peaks in the autumn months.
-Winters are chilly and damp, but warmer than most locations at a similar latitude, due to Pacific moderation: the January daily mean is 2.4 C, although frosts and blasts of cold Arctic air from the northeast are not uncommon.
+Winters are chilly and damp, but warmer than most locations at a similar latitude, due to Pacific moderation: The January daily mean is 2.4 C, although frosts and blasts of cold Arctic air from the northeast are not uncommon.
+These cold outbreaks produce the most pronounced breaks in Prince Rupert's very wet weather, replacing it with much clearer and freezing to frigid conditions.

 Snow amounts are moderate for Canadian standards, averaging 0.92 m and occurring mostly from December to March.
-Snowfall in Prince Rupert is rare and the snow normally melts within a few days, although individual snowstorms may bring copious amounts of snow.
+The snow normally melts within a few days, although individual snowstorms may bring copious amounts of snow.
 Wind speeds are relatively strong, with prevailing winds blowing from the southeast.

 The highest temperature ever recorded in Prince Rupert was 32.2 C on 6 June 1958.
 The lowest temperature ever recorded was -24.4 C on 4 January 1965.